Getting Help with Your Small Business

 At Economic Development, we want to set your business up for success.
 We provide useful resources and programs alongside those our private partners provide.
 Shawna Lippert is a Senior Economic Development Specialist in the City’s Economic Development Division.
 Shawna serves as a liaison to the small business community by assisting with government regulatory processes, connecting entrepreneurs to appropriate services, and collaborating with agencies to simplify regulatory processes.
 She also serves as the main point of contact for the Colorado Springs for Small Business Advancement (COSSBA) advisory group.
 Contact Shawna at (719) 385-6803 or Shawna.firstname.lastname@example.org.

 I want to...

-Obtain a business license
+Obtain a business license or permit

 - Planning and Community Development

 The City’s Planning and Development department can meet with you to discuss a location and determine whether it aligns with your business needs.
 A Pre-Application Meeting is free of charge and allows business owners to meet with a planner to discuss a property.
 The planner will outline any major areas of concern, explain any applications required, and outline the process timeline.

 - Colorado Springs Utilities - Building & Development

 Colorado Springs Utilities offers a one-stop online shop for valuable information, tools, and resources to make your business experience easy and efficient.
 Schedule a meeting with the Utilities team to discuss the existing utilities at a property, any upgrades that would be required for your type of business, and to answer your questions.

 - Colorado Springs Fire Department - RESTART Program